 - What does political turmoil, racism and discrimination do to the cognitive load of students who are constantly subjected to this additional mental processing?

-- What happens to students of color–particularly Black, Indigenous and Hispanic students who are the least represented in STEM fields–who navigate homogeneous environments and systemic racism both in our country at large and within academia?
+- What happens to students of color–particularly Black, Indigenous and nonwhite Latinx students who are the least represented in STEM fields–who navigate homogeneous environments and systemic racism both in our country at large and within academia?
 Especially if / when they are working overtime to better their communities in higher education programs?